 Many people find that they understand Maths better if they use pictures or objects to help them understand concepts.
 At Maryland we begin to teach written methods using concrete objects such as cubes, counters, dienes, place value counters, bead strings and Numicon and link these to pictorial and written methods.
 Please see our calculation policy for more information.

 We prioritise the teaching of number facts and calculation methods at the beginning of each academic year and revisit a non-negotiable fact or method at the start of every lesson.
-Pupils also become fluent in their number facts through practice of times tables on Times Table Rockstars.
+Pupils also become fluent in their number facts through using Times Table Rockstars.
 All families are given a ‘5 A Day’ Maths book to practice key facts for 5 minutes daily as well.

 We embed reasoning opportunities in all lessons to provide depth and challenge for pupils.
 Children are taught to use the Singapore bar model to help them understand worded problems.